Cosmic-ray-electron boosted light dark matter: Implications of LZ 2025 data

-where the recoil energy of target electron, the experimental run time and the number of target atomss are represented as $E_R$, $t_{\rm exp}$ and $n_{\rm T}$ respectively, while the binding energy effects of atomic electrons in xenon are incorporated through the effective charge function $Z_{\rm eff}(E_R)$.
-Following Ref.~\cite{Chen:2016eab}, this function is approximated using a series of step functions that account for the ionization thresholds of individual atomic shells, and is expressed as $Z_{\rm eff}(E_R) \approx \sum_{i=1}^{54} \Theta\!\left(E_R-\mathscr{B}_i\right)$, where $\Theta(x)$ denotes the Heaviside step function.
-The quantities $\mathscr{B}_i$ correspond to the single-particle binding energies of the $i$th electron in the xenon atom, evaluated using Hartree--Fock atomic structure calculations as reported in Ref.~\cite{Chen:2016eab}. $\mathcal{E}(E_R)$ encodes the detector efficiency as a function of recoil energy.
-In this work, $\mathcal{E}(E_R)$ is taken from the publicly reported 1D region-of-interest (ROI) efficiency curve shown in Fig.~1 of the LZ WS2024 data release~\cite{LZ:2025zpw}, which incorporates the combined effects of trigger response, S1 threshold requirements, single-scatter reconstruction, and data analysis selection cuts. $T_{\chi}^{\rm min}$ stands for the minimum kinetic energy of $\chi$ need to scatter an electron with a recoil energy $E_R$ and can be found from eq.\eqref{eq:tmin} with the substitution $T_\chi\to T_e,~m_e\to m_\chi$ and $m_\chi\to m_e$ \cite{Bringmann:2018cvk}.
+where the true recoil energy of the target electrons, the experimental run time and the number of target atoms in the detector fiducial volume are represented as $T_{er}$, $t_{\rm exp}$ and $n_{\rm T}$ respectively, while the binding energy effects of atomic electrons in xenon are incorporated through the effective charge function $Z_{\rm eff}(T_{er})$.
+Following Ref.~\cite{Chen:2016eab}, this function is approximated using a series of step functions that account for the ionization thresholds of individual atomic shells, and is expressed as $Z_{\rm eff}(T_{er}) \approx \sum_{i=1}^{54} \Theta\!\left(T_{er}-\mathscr{B}_i\right)$, where $\Theta(x)$ denotes the Heaviside step function.
+The quantities $\mathscr{B}_i$ correspond to the single-particle binding energies of the $i$th electron in the xenon atom, evaluated using Hartree-Fock atomic structure calculations as reported in Ref.~\cite{Chen:2016eab}. $\mathcal{E}(T_{er})$ encodes the detector efficiency as a function of recoil energy.
+In this work, $\mathcal{E}(T_{er})$ is taken from the publicly reported 1D region-of-interest (ROI) efficiency curve shown in Fig.~1 of the LZ WS2024 data release~\cite{LZ:2025zpw}, which incorporates the combined effects of trigger response, S1 threshold requirements, single-scatter reconstruction, and data analysis selection cuts. $T_{\chi}^{\rm min}$ stands for the minimum kinetic energy of $\chi$ needed to scatter an electron with a recoil energy $T_{er}$ and can be found from Eq.~\eqref{eq:tmin} with the substitution $T_\chi\to T_{er},~m_e\to m_\chi$ and $m_\chi\to m_e$ \cite{Bringmann:2018cvk}.

-Here also, the differential scattering cross-section between the incoming energetic DM and the target electron at rest, plays the crucial role in the event rates.
-For energy independent amplitude the differential cross-section is given as \cite{Bringmann:2018cvk},